saprmarks/feature-circuits/README.md

 ### Subject–Verb Agreement
 To discover a circuit, use the following command:
 ```
-scripts/get_circuit.sh <data_type> <node_threshold> <edge_threshold> <aggregation> <example_length> <dict_id>
+scripts/get_circuit.sh <model> <data> <node_threshold> <edge_threshold> <aggregation>
 ```
-For example, to discover a sparse feature circuit for agreement across a relative clause using node threshold 0.1 and edge threshold 0.01, and with no aggregation across token positions, run this command:
+For example, to discover a sparse feature circuit on Pythia-70m for agreement across a relative clause using node threshold 0.1 and edge threshold 0.01, and with no aggregation across token positions, run this command:
 ```
-scripts/get_circuit.sh rc_train 0.1 0.01 none 6 10
+scripts/get_circuit.sh EleutherAI/pythia-70m-deduped rc_train 0.1 0.01 none
 ```
-If you would like a circuit composed of model components instead of sparse features, replace "10" with "id".
+This script calls the main method of `circuit.py`, which is more flexible and can be used to run additional experiments (e.g. computing neuron circuits).

 By default, this will save a circuit in `circuits/`, and a circuit plot in `circuits/figures/`.

 To evaluate the **faithfulness** and **completeness** of circuits across a variety of thresholds, see [experiments/faithfulness.ipynb](experiments/faithfulness.ipynb).
 To evaluate just a single circuit, use the following command:
 ```
-scripts/evaluate_circuit.sh <circuit_path> <data_type> <node_threshold> <example_length> <dict_id>
+scripts/evaluate_circuit.sh <model> <circuit_path> <data> <node_threshold> <start_layer>
 ```
-For example, to evaluate the faithfulness and completeness if the agreement across RC circuit with node threshold 0.1, you can run
+For example, to evaluate the faithfulness and completeness of the agreement across RC circuit starting at layer 2 with node threshold 0.1, you can run
 ```
-scripts/evaluate_circuit.sh circuits/rc_train_dict10_node0.1_edge0.01_n100_aggnone.pt rc_test 0.1 6 10
+scripts/evaluate_circuit.sh EleutherAI/pythia-70m-deduped circuits/pythia-70m-deduped_rc_train_n100_aggnone_node0.1.pt rc_test 0.1 2
 ```

 ### Bias in Bios
 All code for replicating our data processing, classifier training, and SHIFT method (including all baselines and skylines) can be found in [experiments/bib_shift.ipynb](experiments/bib_shift.ipynb).

-To generate a circuit for the BiB classifier, use [experiments/bib_circuit.ipynb](experiments/bib_circuit.ipynb)

 ### Clusters
-After downloading a cluster, run this script:
+After downloading a cluster from [feature-circuits.xyz](https://feature-circuits.xyz), run this script:
 ```
-scripts/get_circuit_nopair.sh <data_path> <node_threshold> <edge_threshold> <dict_id>
+scripts/get_circuit_nopair.sh <model> <data_path> <node_threshold> <edge_threshold>
 ```
-`data_path` should be the full path to a cluster .json in the same format as those that can be downloaded [here](https://feature-circuits.xyz).
+`data_path` should be the full path to a cluster (without the `.json` suffix) in the same format as those that can be downloaded [here](https://feature-circuits.xyz).
 By default, this will save a circuit in `circuits/` and a circuit plot in `circuits/figures/`.

 ## General utilties